-When you have an important message that is going to change the world for the better, or in our case, build up leaders to go out and make impact in their communities and in the world…
+When you have an important message that is going to change the world for the better, money makes it happen.

 Underpricing your services will not make you a saint.

-It will make your company go under.
 All the people who were feeding their families with the money the company was paying them, go unpaid.
-And all that free content that you were using profits to provide those who are not yet in the place to afford your services, will go away.
+And all that free content that you pay for to benefit those who cannot yet invest in your services, can’t be continued.

 And then the impact you want to make goes away too.

-My friend, she introduces me to the circle as Lisa, from Panama, with a successful business that serves women leaders with internal, spiritual work that helps them become more impactful in the world.
+I went to a marketing event a few years ago.
+My friend, she introduces me to the circle as Lisa, from Panama, with a successful business that helps high performing womxn expand their capacity so they can become more impactful in the world.

 You know what the first thing was out of one guy’s mouth?